roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-05 ****** bysex4every1© I was in seventh heaven: I had two women -- well, let's be honest: two sluts - - at my disposal now.
+I was in seventh heaven: I had two women -- well, let's be honest: two sluts - - at my disposal now.
 Repeatedly I used mom simply to get my rocks off, fucking her just before or after a date with Lizzy, with whom, as a result, I could be extra romantic and attentive.
 Lizzy, out of appreciation, started acting a lot sluttier in the bedroom -- as well as a few other rooms...
 Yes, this arrangement was working out very well, at least for me.
 For mom, the novelty was wearing off and because of her low threshold for boredom, she was getting less and less interested... that's not to say she didn't put out anymore, quite the contrary: mom's holes were always available!
 As a matter of fact: casual, uninterested or risky sex seemed to be all that could hold her interest as time went by.

  One evening dad and I were watching football, while mom was reading out back on the patio.
 As always during sports, she would take one of her novels and immerse herself in it until the game was over.
 Dad rarely got up himself, so I was usually in charge of snacks and beer and that night was no different.
 During one of the commercial breaks, I walked into the kitchen to take out another six pack out of the fridge.
 As I walked to the cupboard to grab some potato chips, I saw mom coming into the kitchen with her book.
 She didn't look at me or acknowledge my presence in any way, but simply walked up to me, stopped and turned her back towards me.
 She put her thumbs inside the waistband of her skirt and pushed it down, along with her panties in one quick motion as she got on her knees.
 Next, she leaned forward on her elbows and arms, positioning her book right in front of her on the ground so she could continue reading.
 My cock became hard almost immediately.
 I put the six pack down on the counter and whipped out my dong, getting on my knees behind her.
 As she was (pretending to be) reading, I slid my cock into her wet cunt and started shafting her slow and deep.
 A few seconds later mom turned a page!
 I nearly came right there.
 Was this slut actually reading?
 Or was she pretending to be, to make this particular fuck even more casual?
 No matter how deep or hard I fucked her, she didn't give any indication of pleasure; not a moan, grunt or even shallow breathing.
 I couldn't take it any longer: I just let go and shot my load deep inside of her.
 When I pulled back a few seconds later, mom immediately responded by picking up her book and pulling up her skirt and panties.
 By the time I had gotten up and zipped up my pants again, mom was already walking out of the kitchen, back into the patio, still reading her book.